maxGraph/maxgraph-integration-examples/README.md

 In this repository, go to the folder of the example you want to use.
 Then you can use one of the following solution
 - the preferred way: `npm link <path_to_locally_installed_maxgraph>/packages/core`: create a soft link to the maxgraph local folder.
 Repack of maxgraph is automatically available in the examples
-- alternative: `npm install npm install <path_to_locally_installed_maxgraph>/packages/core/maxgraph-core-0.1.0.tgz`.
+- alternative: `npm install <path_to_locally_installed_maxgraph>/packages/core/maxgraph-core-0.1.0.tgz`.
 For static install, this changes the package.json file, you must run this command again if you want to benefit